Ananyino culture: Archeological monuments

 The Ananyino culture was greatly influenced by the Colchian-Koban cultures of the Caucasus region, the Scythians, and the eastern nomadic cultures of the Eurasian steppes.
 Especially significant were the links of the Ananyino people with the Caucasus cultures, represented by numerous imported products.
 It was determined that technological methods for iron processing ascend to the Caucasian traditions.

 Language

 The Ananyino people apparently belonged to the Finno-Ugric group.
 In the north-eastern part of the basin formed the Proto-Permians, in its western part tribes of Volga Finns.
-Also, as early branchings of N-Z1934 are still found in the region, and there were known Ananyino pulses to the Northern Dvina and White Sea, the Bjarmar, Karelians, and possibly the Vepsians too are believed to at least partly descend from the culture.